x-tabdeveloping/topicwizard/README.md

 ## Features

--   Investigate complex relations between topics, words, documents and groups/genres/labels
+-   Investigate complex relations between topics, words, documents and groups/genres/labels interactively
 -   Easy to use pipelines that can be utilized for downstream tasks
--   Sklearn, Gensim and BERTopic compatible :nut_and_bolt:
+-   Sklearn, Gensim and BERTopic compatible (stay tuned for more) :nut_and_bolt:
--   Highly interactive web app
 -   Interactive and composable Plotly figures
 -   Automatically infer topic names, oooor...
 -   Name topics manually